 ‘Because Joseph her husband was faithful to the law, and yet did not want to expose her to public disgrace, he had in mind to divorce her quietly’.
 (19) But then ‘an angel of the Lord’ steps in when he’s asleep (so not intentionally listening to God) brings another voice: ‘do not be afraid to take Mary home as your wife, because what is conceived in her is from the Holy Spirit.
 She will give birth to a son, and you are to give him the name Jesus, because he will save his people from their sins.’
 (20-21) We’re told Joseph ‘did what the angel of the Lord commanded him’ (24).

-Listening needs to result in doing something if it’s not simply to remain an exercise in sitting still.
+Listening needs to result in doing something if it’s not to simply remain an exercise in sitting still.
 But if we don’t listen to the right voice – in our case, as for Joseph, the voice of God – we’ll end up doing the wrong thing.

 - Is the background noise in our life preventing us listening for the voice of God?
 I suggest the daily practice of being silent before God, even if just for a few minutes, is the most beneficial antidote to His voice being shut out of our lives.